Thursday, June 7, 2012

 07.06.12.
 Quake tilted, power pole, blue, water pipe on snowy pavement, by red zone housing, Avonside Dr, nr Swanns Rd Bridge.
 The housing would be demolished by CERA

-Some anti-burglar / anti-hooligan tricks red zoners used, pretending ghost houses were still inhabited: cars in driveways, curtains opened, No Junk Mail signs on letter boxes.
+Some anti-burglar / anti-hooligan tricks red-zoners used to pretend their ruined-houses were still inhabited: cars in driveways, curtains opened, NO JUNK MAIL signs on letter-boxes.

 HAVE A